 It’s no surprise, then, that the Scottish people would have a holiday in his honor.

 Burns Night is celebrated every year on January 25th, the bard’s birthday.
-(This year, the 25th was a Wednesday, so many parties happened on the following Friday.)
+(If the 25th falls during the week, many of the parties happen on the following Friday or Saturday.)
 Believe you me, the Scots don’t mess around when it comes to Burns Night.
 It’s serious frivolity.

 The evening starts with a traditional Scottish meal of haggis, neeps, and tatties.
 The serving of the haggis is accompanied by Rabbie’s poem, “Address to a Haggis.”
 After the eating, the men and the women split into two groups, and put on a skit mocking each other (the more inappropriate, the better, it would seem).
 After the mockery, it’s time for speechifying!
 Typical speeches include the life of Rabbie Burns, his poetry, how his poetry applies to modern life, and, lately, how Rabbie Burns was a bit of a rebel and would support independence for Scotland.